Taimoor109/Data_Analysis_Portfolio/README.md

 My CV in [pdf](https://github.com/Taimoor109/Data_Analysis_Portfolio/blob/main/Taimoor%20Akhtar-Resume.pdf).

-This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.
-This repository is mainly for projects I have done under Google Advanced Data Analytics Professional Certificate.
+This is a repository to showcase skills, share projects and track my progress in projects I have done under Google Advanced Data Analytics Professional Certificate.

 The Advanced Data Analytics program prepared me for a career as a data analyst by helping me learn to clean and organize data, uncover patterns and insights, draw meaningful conclusions, and clearly communicate critical findings.
 I am developing proficiency in Python and its data analysis libraries (Numpy, pandas, matplotlib) and SQL as I build a portfolio of projects.